nasa/cumulus-api/content/granules.md

 Update a batch of granules.
 Expects payload to contain a list of the modified granules as the existing granule values will be overwritten by the modified portions.
-Unspecified keys will be retained.
-Keys set to `null` will be removed.
-Executions will not be disassociated from the granule via `null` deletion.
-Configuration for `dbConcurrency` and `dbMaxPool` is provided for improved database performance/tuning.
+Please see the `Udpate Granule` endpoint above for additional details regarding the update.
+Configuration for `dbConcurrency`, a configurable postgres database concurrency for the request, and `dbMaxPool`, the maximum number of postgres connections the request can make, is provided for improved database performance tuning.

-Returns status 200 on successful update, 201 on new granule creation, 404 if the `granuleId` can not be found in the database, or 400 for postgres or payload validation errors
+Returns status 200 on successful update, 201 on new granule creation, 404 if the `granuleId` can not be found in the database, or 400 for database write or validation errors.

 **Please Note**: If this endpoint fails on granule update for a batch, some of the batched granules may not be updated.
 This endpoint does not provide granular update results for each granule (as a feature design boundary) or other retry logic, that update is anticipated in future releases.